enkidevs/curriculum/web/html/forms-v/oninput.md

 The HTML `oninput` event occurs immediately after the value of an element has changed.

-Here's an example of the `oninput` event executing a java function after the user puts in a value:
+Here's an example of the `oninput` event executing a JavaScript function after the user puts in a value:
 ```
 <input
   type="text"